SEO for small businesses

 In all honesty, developing and launching a new site could be considered the easy part.
 Improving your search rankings over time is where the real challenge lies and quite often, you will be entering a space where there are already established competitors.
 Your idea may be better than theirs, but getting your product or service noticed before theirs is a difficult task at the beginning.

 If your site and domain is brand-new, your search ranking will be terrible.
 There is no other word to describe it.
 The reason being at this early stage your site needs to be crawled by search engines and the content indexed.
 The crawling process allows them to decide, algorithmically, the search terms your website is best suited.

 And it is here, where search engine optimisation comes in.

 However, many business owners do not do this.
 Particularly small businesses who either don’t have the time, or the funds available to make the required changes.

-With the small-business owner in mind, I thought I would focus this post on SEO that can have a real impact on their search rankings.
+With the small business SEO in mind, I thought I would focus this post on tips that can have a real impact on their search rankings.
 These changes are often free and only require a small amount of time per day.
 Gradually, these marginal gains will compound and create an improved search ranking.

 Hey Jack, would you like to buy some magic beans?

 Since SEO became a mainstream part of website management, a number of snake oil salespeople have come out of the woodwork.
 They will offer SEO to small businesses for monthly fees, but in reality, they offer very little other than the basics.

-However, I am not saying that all SEO is snake oil.
+However, I am not saying that all small business SEO is snake oil.
 Content optimisation, when done correctly, can be hugely beneficial.

 Large companies who have high numbers of visitors per day can see huge financial gains with well thought out A/B testing.
 Once you understand how people (users) read and consume content, you can use that to your advantage.
 Guiding them through the buying process you have laid out.